CRANE: Correcting Errors in Raw Nanopore Signals Using Hidden Markov Models: Results

 First, \mech adds a very small computational overhead compared to the read mapping step, especially for larger genomes.
 For the D2 and D3 datasets, \mech correction accounts for less than 1\% of the total read mapping runtime.
-For the D1 dataset, the overhead is higher (22--28\%), which we attribute to the already very fast read mapping times for this small genome (below 25~ms per read on average).
+For the D1 dataset, the overhead is higher (22--44\%), which we attribute to the already very fast read mapping times for this small genome (below 30~ms per read on average).

-Second, \mech substantially reduces the total read mapping runtime for Scrappie (R9.4)-segmented reads compared to the baseline without correction.
-Since Scrappie (R9.4) heavily oversegments the signal, \mech merges many events in each read, reducing the event sequence length and thereby speeding up the mapping process.
+Second, the runtime ratios between RawHash2 with \mech and baseline RawHash2 are substantially lower for Scrappie (R9.4)-segmented reads compared to other segmenters.
+Since Scrappie (R9.4) heavily oversegments the signal, \mech merges many events in each read, reducing the event sequence length which speeds up the mapping process.
 This brings the mapping runtime of Scrappie (R9.4)-segmented reads closer to that of Scrappie (R10.4.1) and Campolina segmented reads.

-\head{Runtime of \mech with HPC} HPC-corrected reads map substantially faster than all other configurations.
-This is because HPC compresses both the query reads and the reference index in RawHash2, resulting in shorter sequences on both sides and thus higher throughput.
-This runtime advantage can be seen clearly in Supplementary Table \ref{tab:hpc-delta}.
-This motivates the combined evaluation with \mech, as analyzed below.